masterleros/bash-devops-libs/libs/README.md

     Use the `do.import` function to import other libraries for your library, example:
     ``` sh
     # This will import the utils library
-    do.import utils
+    do.use utils

     # Then You can access the library from your functions
     function myTest() {
-        do.utils.showTitle "This is a test!"
+        utils.showTitle "This is a test!"
     }
     ```
 5. Document your library properly in the library folder and include a reference in this README.md file